yoyotone/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 got neither a `Response` nor an `Error` back from the server, the client closes the connection.

+If the connection is ever dropped and reconnected then it must be re-authenticated.

 ## Sub-protocols

 In order to understand the different BTP calls, it is necessary to distinguish between the first ("primary") and subsequent ("secondary") sub-protocol entries.
 The primary sub-protocol